uc-cdis/cdis-manifest/releases/2025/01/gen3-release-notes.md

     - move to Gunicorn

 #### Fence changes for user management (some breaking changes)
-  - We've performed some clean-up on fence -- for example, to standardize the use of `username` instead of a mix of `name` and `username` in the /admin/user endpoints -- and added an endpoint to soft-delete users.
+  - We've performed some clean-up on fence -- for example, to standardize on the use of `username` instead of a mix of `name` and `username` in the /admin/user endpoints -- and added an endpoint to soft-delete users.
 For the details and list of other changes, please see the [fence entry](#breaking-changes), below.